evilmonkey19/warp-demo-aioquic/README.md

 The ability to skip video abuses the fact that Chrome can play audio without video for up to 3 seconds (hardcoded!) when using MSE.
 It is possible to use something like WebCodecs instead... but that's still Chrome only at the moment.

 ## Streaming
 This demo works by reading pre-encoded media and sleeping based on media timestamps.
 Obviously this is not a live stream; you should plug in your own encoder or source.
+(The code have been modified to generate real live-streaming from ffmpeg just intended for testing purposes).

 The media is encoded on disk as a LL-DASH playlist.
 There's a crude parser and I haven't used DASH before so don't expect it to work with arbitrary inputs.